-2017 is the Final Year of Peaches at Jossy Farms.
+2017 is the Final Year for peach crops at Jossy Farms.

 A letter from the Farmer-